 University Student Legal Services

-Funded by student fees, this office provides a variety of legal services to full-time students.
+Funded by student fees, the Office of University Student Legal Services provides a variety of legal services to full-time students.

 Community of Scholars Program